Bank of Cyprus Privacy Statement

 A. For the performance of a contract

-We process personal data in order to perform banking transactions and offer financial services based on contracts with our customer but also to be able to complete our acceptance procedure so as to enter into a contract with prospective customers.
+We process personal data in order to perform banking transactions and offer financial services based on contracts with our customers or others but also to be able to complete our acceptance procedure so as to enter into a contract with prospective customers or others.

 The purpose of processing personal data depends on the requirements for each product or service and the contract terms and conditions provide more details of the relevant purposes.